 - A bench trial in the Southern District of Florida involving 69 consolidated lawsuits brought by family members of individuals killed in an aircraft accident in Milan, Italy.
 Plaintiffs collectively sought hundreds of millions of dollars in damages.
 Three days into the proceedings, the Court requested that Mr. Doren’s client renew its motion to dismiss on forum non conveniens grounds and subsequently dismissed the lawsuit.

 - A bench trial in bankruptcy court in Corpus Christi, Texas, addressing the value of a 249,000 acre redwood forest and a company town in Northern California.
 Over the course of the three-week trial, Mr. Doren convinced the court that the forest had a value over $100 million greater than that being asserted by the creditors.

-- A jury trial in the United States District Court for the Central District of California addressing a false advertising dispute between two consumer goods companies.
-Mr. Doren was retained after an initial verdict against his client.
+- A jury trial in the United States District Court for the Central District of California addressing a false advertising dispute between two consumer goods companies that competed in the diaper pail market.
+Doren was retained after an initial verdict against his client.
 In the months ahead, he had the initial judgment vacated, prepared the case for retrial and, early in the retrial, obtained a ruling excluding all of plaintiff’s evidence of damages, which led to entry of judgment in his client’s favor.
 He also handled the subsequent appeal, in which the Ninth Circuit unanimously affirmed the trial court’s judgment.

 He graduated from the University of California at Los Angeles in 1982 and received his law degree from the University of San Diego in 1986, where he was Editor-in-Chief of the Law Review and graduated cum laude.